Exact Excited-State Functionals of the Asymmetric Hubbard Dimer

 The corresponding differences in (reduced) site occupation

-for the ground state, $\rho_0$, first (singly-)excited state, $\rho_1$, and second (doubly-)excited state, $\rho_2$, are represented in Fig.~\ref{fig:densities}.
-While the ground (red curve) and the doubly-excited (green curve) states have monotonic densities with respect to $\Dv$ for any $t$ and $U$ values, $\rho_1$ is non-monotonic and reaches a critical value $\rho_\text{c}$ at $\Dv_\text{c}$ before decaying to $0$ as $\Dv\to\infty$.\\
+for the ground state, $\rho_0$, first excited state, $\rho_1$, and second excited state, $\rho_2$, are represented in Fig.~\ref{fig:densities}.
+While the ground (red curve) and the doubly-excited (green curve) states have monotonic densities with respect to $\Dv$ for any $t$ and $U$ values, $\rho_1$ is non-monotonic and reaches a critical value $\rho_\text{c}$ at $\Dv_\text{c}$ before decaying to $0$ as $\Dv\to\infty$.
+In agreement with Eq.~\eqref{eq:EulerPFT}, in the asymmetric Hubbard dimer, one finds